Donald Trump’s Late Night IG Firing Is Part Of His ‘Dangerous Pattern Of Retaliation’ Says Nancy Pelosi

-Friday night, Donald Trump announced he wanted to fire the State Department Inspector General because he no longer had full in Steve Linick to do the job, BBC News reported.
-Speaker of the House, Nancy Pelosi, spoke out about the president’s move to get rid of the IG.
+Friday night, Donald Trump announced he wanted to fire the State Department Inspector General because he no longer had full faith in Steve Linick to do the job, BBC News reported.
+Speaker of the House Nancy Pelosi spoke out about the president’s move to get rid of the IG.
 Linick had recently opened an investigation into Secretary of State Mike Pompeo, and Pelosi accused the president of retaliating against the IG and other public servants in the U.S. government for doing their jobs.

 “The late-night, weekend firing of State Department IG Steve Linick is an acceleration of the President’s dangerous pattern of retaliation against the patriotic public servants charged with conducting oversight on behalf of the American people,” she tweeted.